sahil-abdullayev1/Image-Processing-and-Vision/README.md

-# Image Processing and Vision Project
+# Image Registration and 3D Vision

-This repository contains my implementation of an Image Processing and Vision project focused on 2D image registration and RGB-D 3D registration.
+This repository contains an image processing and computer vision project focused on 2D image registration, homography estimation, RGB-D processing and 3D point cloud registration.

 The project has two main parts: